altocodenl/tagaway-mobile/tagaway/lib/readme.md

 Since we don't store `pivDate:ID` entries in disk, we don't have to clean up old entries that might not belong to any local piv.

+Note: because this function is called by `distributorView`, and because `distributorView` awaits for the store service to finish loading up the store from disk, we can safely assume that the store service is fully loaded and we can set and get synchronously.

 ```dart
       for (var piv in localPivs) {
          StoreService.instance.set ('pivDate:' + piv.id, piv.createDateTime.millisecondsSinceEpoch);